RussellLuo/gopt/README.md

     }
     ```

-    Or show users more readable errors, if any, by leveraging gopt's helper utilities:
+    To make the errors more human-readable, if encountered during programming, you can also leverage gopt's helper utilities:

     ```go
     type Server struct {